|

 group

-on uncertainty estimation and generative modeling for
+perturbations, causality and and generative modeling for

 biology.
 I graduated in May'25 as an Integrated Master's